 Why the Universal Recycling Law Passed Unanimously

 Almost half of what Vermonters throw away could be diverted from landfills.

-Out of all the waste Vermont generates annually, only about 35% gets sent somewhere other than a landfill to be recycled, composted, or reused.
-That's on par with the national average recycling rate of 35% (U.S. EPA), and when the Universal Recycling law was passed, it hadn't changed for more than 10 years.
-Why so low?
-The chart below shows what materials the average Vermonter puts in the trash everyday (by weight).
-If everyone recycled or composted, Vermont could cut its landfill waste by almost half.
+Only about 35% of Vermont's "waste" gets recycled, composted, or reused.
+The rest goes in the trash, and eventually to a landfill.
+That's on par with the national average recycling rate of 35% (U.S. EPA), and when the Universal Recycling law was passed, this rate hadn't changed for more than 10 years.
+The chart below shows what was in Vermont's trash in 2018 (by weight).
+Green categories can be composted and blue categories include many recyclables.
+If everyone recycled and composted, Vermont could cut its landfill waste by almost half.

 When food scraps end up in landfills, they release powerful methane gas that contributes to climate change.
 What's the use of landfilling uneaten food when we can feed our neighbors, feed animals to produce local eggs and meat, or create rich soil and renewable energy products instead?
 The Universal Recycling Law outlines how Vermont businesses and residents should prioritize what happens to food waste to achieve greater good:

 Main Features of the Law

-Public Space Recycling: Any trash container in a public space needs to be accompanied by a recycling receptacle as of July 2015, making recycling more convenient in more locations.
+Public Space Recycling: To make recycling more convenient, any trash container in a public space needs to be accompanied by a recycling container.
 Public spaces include city streets, parks, municipal offices, schools, and more; bathrooms are exempt.

 More than a law.
 It's rethinking the future.